Photo: Dietmar Rabich / Wikimedia Commons

 Sardinia, Italy — The Mediterranean’s Finest

-Sardinia has the most extraordinary water clarity and color in the Mediterranean — the combination of the white granite rock formations (the Costa Smeralda, “Emerald Coast”), the fine white sand, and the shallow clarity that creates extraordinary turquoise-to-aquamarine gradients makes it genuinely superior to comparable destinations in Greece and Croatia for pure water quality.
+Sardinia has the clearest, most vividly colored water in the Mediterranean — white granite rock formations (the Costa Smeralda, “Emerald Coast”), fine white sand, and shallow, clear water combine to create turquoise-to-aquamarine gradients that are genuinely superior to comparable destinations in Greece and Croatia for pure water quality.

 Top beaches:

-- La Pelosa (Stintino, northwest): The most photographed beach in Sardinia — the extraordinary shallow bay with the 16th-century Aragonese tower, the water color ranging from pale turquoise to deep blue.
+- La Pelosa (Stintino, northwest): The most photographed beach in Sardinia — a shallow bay watched over by a 16th-century Aragonese tower, with water ranging from pale turquoise to deep blue.
 Requires access by shuttle bus from June–September (private car access restricted to protect the sand); arrive early or the beach fills.

-- Cala Brandinchi (northeast): Called “Little Tahiti” for its extraordinary water; the white sand and the forest backdrop create an exceptional combination
+- Cala Brandinchi (northeast): Called “Little Tahiti” for its water color; the white sand and forest backdrop make a striking combination

-- Cala Goloritze (east coast, Baunei): Accessible only by boat or a 1.5-hour walk from the mountain — the extraordinary limestone cliff walls, the rock arch, and the extraordinary sea caves make it worth the effort
+- Cala Goloritze (east coast, Baunei): Accessible only by boat or a 1.5-hour walk from the mountain — towering limestone cliff walls, a natural rock arch, and sea caves make it worth the effort

 Best time: June–July and September (July–August: very crowded, highest prices; September: warm sea, dramatically fewer people).